leeson-consulting/leeson.www/docs/blog/posts/error_cascade_in_ppp_cobs.md

 COBS treats data exhausted of (or not containing) `0x00` as having a final `0x00` at the end of data.
-This dictates the repeated insertion of COBS Link-Bytes until the final link, which sets the location of the `0x00` used to terminate the COBS Frame.
+This dictates the repeated insertion of COBS Link-Bytes until the final link, which sets the location of the `0x00` used as the Frame Terminator thus _sealing_ the COBS frame.

 Each COBS Link-Byte adds overhead at a consistent _worst-case rate_ of 1/255 of the message length.
 This is much better than the _worst-case rate_ for HDLC Byte Stuffing, which is twice the message length.